Maireana trichoptera

-Maireana trichoptera commonly known as mallee bluebush, is a flowering plant in the family Amaranthaceae, native to all mainland states and territories of Australia except Queensland.
-It is a perennial shrub with white, woolly branches and leaves.
+Maireana trichoptera, commonly known as mallee bluebush, pink-seeded bluebush or downy bluebush, or spike bluebush, is a species of flowering plant in the family Amaranthaceae, native to all mainland states and territories of Australia except Queensland.
+It is an erect perennial shrub with white, woolly branches, fleshy semiterete leaves, white bisexual flowers arranged singly, and a hairy fruiting perianth with a thin, horizontal wing.